 Reporters, please visit our news room located in the Media and Publications section of this site.

+In today’s volatile marketplace, many insurance companies that provide farm coverage for families like yours are making changes to their policies.
 The worst time to find out you don’t have the right coverage is when you have a claim.

 Jon Hobbs of Clarksburg was presented with a reward check of $2,500 for information he provided to the Fayette County Sheriff’s office that led to the arrest of two individuals convicted of receiving stolen property taken from Fayette County Farm Bureau member James Hobbs of Bloomingburg.